 - Kitchens are led by peer leaders and are supported by the Nutrition Facilitator

-Our Emergency Food Cupboards are open at our McKenzie & Windsor sites every Thursday from 1 – 4 PM.
+Our Emergency Food Cupboards are open at our McKenzie site on Thursday from 1 – 3 PM & our Windsor site every Thursday from 1 – 4 PM.
 This service can be accessed once a month for those who require emergency relief (two days worth of food for the whole family).
 Identification is required for your first visit.
+This program is offered in partnership with the Regional Food Distribution Association (RFDA).

 The Family Group (formerly Every Parent Group) meets weekly to provide parents an opportunity to connect with one another, share experiences, get advice and make new friends.
 It is open to all parents.